The Bedford Enthusiasts Club

 The newest Recruit to the Committee, Graham is a Local Government officer by day and a Bedford Enthusiast.

-Most Weekends Graham can be seen with his Red M type truck and his Roadworks Display at a show someware
+Most Weekends Graham can be seen with his ex Cheshire CC living van at a show someware

 In the North of England.